nicolepaucar/nicolepaucar/README.md

 -->
 - 🔭 I’m currently working on my README on GitHub.
 - 🌱 I’m currently relearning how to use GitHub because I learned something, but I forgot :sweat_smile:.
 - 💬 Ask me about music.
-I love music, and lately I've been obsessed with Carlie Puth, so if you want we can fangirl together :joy_cat:.
+I love music! and lately I've been obsessed with Carlie Puth, so if you want we can fangirl together :joy_cat:.
-- 📫 How to reach me: you can contact with my here, on GitHub.
+- 📫 How to reach me: you can contact with me here, on GitHub.